iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.albertahealthservices.contacttracing___1.2.0/report.md

 <img src="3_star_reviews_wordcloud.png" alt="ca.albertahealthservices.contacttracing 3 reviews"/>
 </p>

+> It's irritating that it has a large notification on my screen all the time to note that it's running, rather than an icon, or the option to just run in the background without that.
+Worse, it drains my battery, using as much power as almost everything else I run combined.
+I'd like to use it, but this isn't feasible.<br> :date: __2020-08-27 01:11:47__

 > Extreme battery usage on a Pixel 2.
 Want to keep it don't know what to do<br> :date: __2020-08-20 06:30:42__

 > Please listen to everyone and make an on/off option.
 This only needs to be on when we go out in public and will just be an added step such as bringing a mask.<br> :date: __2020-08-11 05:33:38__